Does Evolution Disprove the Bible?

 What each homo sapiens must consider is that - in spite of today's religion-haters and their compelling "evidence of the week" that God is "unnecessary" if not nonexistent - there still just might be a God.

 Whatever you believe about the origin of the universe or the origin of species, can you be absolutely certain that there is not a Divine Purpose behind it all?
-Would it surprise you to discover that many of Darwin's early supporters thought there was?
+Would it surprise you to learn that many of Darwin's early supporters thought there was?
 It was only a half-century later that atheism and Darwinism became generally linked in the public consciousness.

 The God Who Is There